andre-ye/andre-ye.github.io-retired/docs/reading-list.md

 - *A Quiet Place*
 - *Call Me By Your Name*
 - *Ex Machina*
+- *The White Lotus*
 - *Everything Everywhere All At Once*
 - *Triangle of Sadness*
 - *Tár*

+---

+## Fiction

+Currently Reading
+- *The Idiot* by Fyodor Dostoevsky
+- *The Deep* by Rivers Solomon

+Pretending to be Currently Reading
+- *Tender is the Flesh* by Agustina Bazterrica
+- *The Idiot* by Fyodor Dostoevsky

+Read
+- *Crime and Punishment* by Fyodor Dostoevsky
+- *The Deep* by Rivers Solomon
+- *Infinite Jest* by David Foster Wallace
+- *Never Let Me Go* by Kazuo Ishiguro
+- *Crime and Punishment* by Fyodor Dostoevsky
+- *A Clockwork Orange* by Anothony Burgess
+- *Call Me By Your Name* by Andre Aciman

+---

 ---